 3. Documents associated with secondary methods of value determination

-If the customs value cannot be calculated based on the transaction price of the goods, it is determined through secondary methods.
-In such cases, Customs must be presented with customs declarations, trade invoices or other documents indicating the customs value of identical or similar goods in other trade transactions completed around the same time.
+In such cases, Customs can request for example customs declarations, trade invoices or other documents indicating the customs value of identical or similar goods in other trade transactions completed around the same time.